 The family way

 Companies have different approaches to dealing with the adversity of a downturn.
-For one Ayrshire family-owned business, it's a case of rolling up the sleeves and getting on with it.
+For this Ayrshire family-owned business, it's a case of rolling up their sleeves and getting on with it.

 It goes without saying that Clyde Coast Contracts would have preferred to celebrate its 30th anniversary in more prosperous times but while it is appropriate to look over its shoulder at three decades of achievement, the company is more concerned with the present and the future.